avivkal/aviv-kalmanson-23-9-2020/README.md

 <a name="run"/>

 ## Running instructions
-To run the project please follow these steps:
+To run the project please follow those steps:

 ### `npm install`